AuroraZengfh/MambaIC/README.md

 ```

 ## Note
 1. This is not the exact original code and is a re-implementation of our CVPR 2025 paper.
-But the core code and experimental results are almost the same, with slight difference.
+But the core code and experimental results are almost the same, with slight difference and acceptable experimental deviation.

 2. This is to make a clear clarification that, unlike previous works that use $\times$ 12.7 larger OpenImages (400k) as training dataset, we use Flickr30k (30k), which may cause some misunderstandings in BD-rate between original papers and our paper.